- Learning about Claude Monet and his work

 - Discuss how Monet painted in the style of Impressionism by working outdoors to capture the effects of light; dabbing short strokes of color directly on the canvas; painting with rapid brushstrokes - sometimes short and straight, sometimes round and swirling; leaving the brushstrokes visible and not blending the colors, letting them be mixed by the eye from a distance; portraying the impression or effect that a subject leaves on the painter rather than the details he knows exists.

-- Since taking a classroom of children outdoors to paint can be impractical, have the children either paint an impression of Monet’s paintings or scenes from their own memory using his style.
+- Since taking a classroom of children outdoors to paint isn't always doable, have the children paint scenes from their memory using his style.
 The children should concentrate on dabbing paint on the paper without blending the strokes or colors.

 - If working with a small group of children, it would be a wonderful experience to paint outdoors.

-- Whenever possible, seeing Monet's actual paintings is far more effective than looking at pictures.
+- Seeing Monet's actual paintings is far more effective than looking at pictures.
 The paintings shown in this lesson were done in the classroom after seeing a retrospective of Monet’s work in a nearby museum.

 - Discuss what makes Monet’s paintings good examples of Impressionism.